komehz/Snake-Game/README.md

 # Snake-Game

-Simple snake game written in python, using the tkinter package.
+Simple snake game written in python, using the Turtle package.